michstrauch/CoMOLA/README.md

 ## Installation requirements

-CoMOLA was developed and tested for Python 2.7.
+CoMOLA was developed and tested for Python 3.9 and above.

 * Required Python packages
   * matplotlib
-  * numpy
-  * pylab

 Furthermore you need to install R to run external models.